mathieu-benoit/acm-workshop/content/onlineboutique/set-up-onlineboutique-git-repo.md

 ```

 {{% notice info %}}
 We are using the `cluster-admin` role here, but in the future we will change this with a least privilege approach.
 It will be something with `edit` role and the the Istio resources like `VirtualService`, etc. leveraged in this workshop.
+See [more information about the user-facing roles here](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles).
 {{% /notice %}}

 Deploy all these Kubernetes manifests via a GitOps approach: